Now offering COVID-19 Testing and Vaccinations at Colton location.

 Some researchers have also reported that post-traumatic stress disorder can also develop in infants of the age of 9 months or older.
 However, the response of infants to traumatic situations or fear can be conditional.
 The symptoms of PTSD manifest in babies and toddlers in different ways as compared to adolescents and adults.
 Babies and infants are even unable to explain their nightmares.
 Therefore, parents face difficulty in recognizing the traumatic symptoms.
 But still, their behavior shows some major clues that can assist the parents in identifying the situation.

 Parents should have close interaction with their babies to immediately notice the symptoms of post-traumatic stress disorder.
 Babies suffering from PTSD often exhibit hypervigilant behavior.
-Mostly parents ignore this behavior and consider this as their personality trait.
+Most parents ignore this behavior and consider this as their personality trait.
 Therefore, if you want to protect your baby from PTSD then take notice as there is a greater possibility that your child is suffering from PTSD.

 Moreover, some babies also exhibit more clingy behavior toward their parents or caregivers.
 This situation mostly occurs between the ages of 6 to 12 months.